-Disable not needed checks
+Disable unneeded checks

-Some quality checks can be quite expensive and if you don't need them, they can save you some time during import.
-See CHECK LIST for more information how to configure this.
+Some quality checks can be quite expensive, and if not needed, can save you some time during import if omitted.
+See CHECK_LIST for more info on how to configure this.

-4.7.8 Automatic creation of components
+4.8.7 Automatic creation of components

-In case you have project with dozen of translation files (eg. for different Gettext domains or parts of Android apps), you might want to import them automatically.
-This can be either achieved from command line using import_project or import_json or by installing Component discovery addon.
+In case your project has dozen of translation files (e.g. for different Gettext domains, or parts of Android apps), you might want to import them automatically.
+This can either be achieved from the command line by using import_project or import_json, or by installing the Component discovery addon.

-For using the addon, you need to first create component for one translation file (choose the one that is least likely to be renamed or removed in future) and install the addon on this component.
+To use the addon, you first need to create a component for one translation file (choose the one that is the least likely to be renamed or removed in future), and install the addon on this component.

-For the management commans, you need to create a project which will contain all components and then it's just a matter of running import_project or import_json.
+For the management commands, you need to create a project which will contain all components and then run import_project or import_json.